Postgraduate Year Two Critical Care Pharmacy Residency

 Critical Care Pharmacy Residency Stipend and Benefits

-Residents receive a stipend of $60,000, as well as comprehensive health insurance, 10 paid time off days, sick days, and professional meeting days.
+Residents receive a stipend of $60,000 and comprehensive health insurance, 10 paid time off days, sick days, and professional meeting days.

 Critical Care Pharmacy Residency Eligibility Requirements